apache/tvm-rfcs/rfcs/0079-tvmscript-metaprogramming.md

 ## Parse-time evaluation

-TVMScript Parser can be considered as a thin wrapper around the IRBuilder API.
-The parser evaluates small fragments of code as it goes through the input AST, and the corresponding IRBuilder API is called to build the IR graph.
+TVMScript Parser can be considered as a thin layer built above the IRBuilder API.
+The parser transforms input AST into a sequence of calls to IRBuilder API, by evaluating small fragments of code as it visits AST.
+The IRBuilder is responsible for building the actual IR graph.
 All metaprogramming features we discussed above (F1 through F4) can be implemented through this parse-time evaluation in a consistent manner.
 Using the same `gen_matmul` example from F1,

 ```python
 def gen_matmul(n, m) -> None: